workingj/LEARN/react.md

 - ein Modul gibt immer ein Element zurück
 - daten in react fließen immer von oben anch unten

+## Best Practice

+- It's good practice to put everything that can go outside of a component outside of it

 ## Create new Project

 ### using Vite